reinielc20/infs605-assignment2/README.md

 ## Fixing ERROR: for student-profile 'ContainerConfig'
 The KeyError: 'ContainerConfig' is a Docker Compose version mismatch issue.
-Docker images (especially ones built with newer Docker versions) don’t expose ContainerConfig in their metadata anymore.
+Docker images (especially ones built with newer Docker versions) don’t expose ContainerConfig in their metadata by default anymore.

-To install v2 on Ubuntu:
-sudo apt-get remove docker-compose -y sudo apt-get update sudo apt-get install docker-compose-plugin -y
+To install a v2 of docker-compose on Ubuntu: sudo apt-get remove docker-compose -y sudo apt-get update sudo apt-get install docker-compose-plugin -y